1. Purpose and scope

 We will try to collect your personal information directly from you, or alternatively, with your consent.
 We will collect personal information from you:

-- when we specifically ask for personal information about you when you sign up to use a service including your name, age, internet address or screen name, billing address, type of computer and credit card number;;
+b) when we specifically ask for personal information about you when you sign up to use a service including your name, age, internet address or screen name, billing address, type of computer and credit card number;

-- if you complete relevant agreements, applications, forms, surveys, competitions, questionnaires or you communicate with us by taking part in a discussion forum, email, telephone, in writing or in person;
+c) if you complete relevant agreements, forms, surveys, competitions, questionnaires or you communicate with us by taking part in a discussion forum, email, telephone, in writing or in person;

-- if you are providing services or goods to us or our customers;
+d) if you are providing services to us or our customers;

-- if you apply for employment or engagement with us,
+f) if you apply for employment with us.

 6. Can I choose to remain anonymous?